SegHaxx/citadel-gay/appimage/README.txt

 without modification or dependencies.
 If you are an end user, stop here, go download the binary package, and use it.
 Enjoy it and have fun.

 Still with us?
-Then you must be a new member of the Citadel team and you're packaging the software for a new architecture or something.
+Then you must be a new member of the build team.
 So here's what you have to do to build the binary:

 1. Download the Citadel source tree (if you're reading this, you've already done that).
 2. Install all system dependencies.
 The same ones needed for Easy Install are fine.